-PART 6 - LEAVE ENTITLEMENTS
+LEAVE ENTITLEMENTS

-6.1 Are Employees Entitled to Sick Leave?
+6.1 Are employees entitled to sick leave?

-Employees are entitled to ten (10) days sick leave per year of employment on full pay.
+Employees are entitled to ten (10) days sick leave in the first year of service and ten (10) days sick leave per year of employment thereafter on full pay.

 Do employees need to produce a doctor certificate if they are on sick leave?